-A time full of exploration and discovery.
-Toddlerhood is an incredible time of development, as children gain an increasing sense of self.
-Children are full of curiosity and keen to develop their independence, yet they still need a strong, secure base to operate from.
+Toddlerhood is an incredible time of exploration and discovery, as toddlers gain an increasing sense of self and an understanding of the world around them.
+They are full of curiosity and eager to develop their independence, yet toddlers still need support to help encourage their growth, development and curiosity.

 The Grow Toddler curriculum is based on the following 3 principles:

 • Trust in toddlers as amazing learners

 • Respect for toddlers as equal human beings with rights, deserving of dignity and respect